 “I started in that business in 1949,” he said while we sat on the back patio of his home in Madison, Connecticut, “but at that time, and even up to thirty years ago, forty years ago, the chef was at the bottom of the social scale, and any good mother would have wanted her child to marry an architect, a lawyer, a doctor, certainly not a cook!
 Now, we are ‘genius.’
 So it is quite different from how it used to be.”

-Even now, after the interview is finished, it is not lost on me that this statement is not just a mild criticism but also an observation, as there is truly genius to be found.
+Even now, after the interview is finished, it is not lost on me that this statement is not just a mild criticism of the phenomenon of the “celebrity chef,” but also an observation, as there is truly genius to be found.
 This is where a key element of the charm of Chef Pepin lies.
-While he spoke with some regret about the impact that the culture of celebrity chefs has had on contemporary culinary students (“Now, two out of three, or certainly two out of four or five students, when I am at the school in New York or in Boston, want to talk to me or have an exit interview.
+While he spoke with some regret about the impact that the culture of celebrity has had on contemporary culinary students (“Now, two out of three, or certainly two out of four or five students, when I am at the school in New York or in Boston, want to talk to me or have an exit interview.
 Usually the first question is, ‘I have a great idea for a book, I have a terrific idea and want to have a television show.’”), he maintains a gentle but persistent optimism.
-This optimism also seems to be directly related to his own experiences with the gradual rise in professional status that chefs have come to enjoy.
+This optimism also seems to be directly related to his own experiences with the gradual rise in professional status and freedom of expression that chefs have come to enjoy.